ymuv1/QuantumOptics.jl/docs/source/timeevolution.rst

 The second keyword argument can be used to pass a specific set of jump operators to be used in place of all :math:`J^\dagger` appearances in the Lindblad term.

-Finally, we can pass an output function just like the one for a Schrödinger equation.
+We can pass an output function just like the one for a Schrödinger equation.
 Note, though, that now the function must be defined with the arguments :func:`fout(t, rho)`.

+Furthermore, a time-dependent Hamiltonian can also be implemented analogously to a Schrödinger equation using :func:`master_dynamic(tspan, rho0, f)`.

 For performance reasons the solver internally first creates the non-hermitian Hamiltonian :math:`H_\mathrm{nh} = H - \frac{i\hbar}{2} \sum_i J_i^\dagger J_i` and solves the equation